Xomega-Net/Xomega.Docs/docs/generators/enums/enum-sql.md

 You can rerun the generator when you add or change enumeration items or properties.

 :::note
-This generator doesn't have to be included in the build of the model project in the configuration, and run only on as-needed basis instead, when you are ready to reload enumerations in the database.
+This generator doesn't have to be included in the build of the model project in the configuration and run only on an as-needed basis instead when you are ready to reload enumerations in the database.
 :::

 ### Customizing the output